 EN388:2016 Explained: How to Read Mechanical Protection Ratings on Safety Gloves

-The four numbers on an EN388 glove label represent resistance to abrasion, blade cut, tear, and puncture.
-The 2016 update added letter ratings A through F for the ISO 13997 straight-blade cut test, and an optional P for impact protection.
-This guide explains what each rating means and how to choose the right level for your application.
+The 2016 update added letter ratings A through F for the ISO 13997 straight-blade cut test and an optional P for impact protection.
+This guide explains what each rating means and how to specify the right level for your application.

 What each EN388 test measures.